tarof429/stuckathome/aws_certified_solutions_architect/README.md

 There are two types of network interfaces: elastic network interfaces and elastic fabric adapters.
 The Elastic network interface is for general networking needs, while the Elastic Fabric Adapter is suited for HPC.
 If there are any questions on the exam asking if you should use an Elastic Network Interface (ENI) or an Elastic Fabric Adapter (EFA) for HPC, choose EFA.

-When it comes to IP address, there are a few things to consider.
+When it comes to IP addresses, there are a few things to consider.
 Private IPs stay the same no matter the instance state.
 On the other hand, public IP addresses are dynamic and can change if the instance is stopped.
 Elastic IP addresses are public IP addresses that are static.
 They can be assigned to different instances and across availabilty zones.

 ### Bastion Hosts

 If an EC2 instance only has a private IP, you cannot SSH to it from the Internet.
-What you need to do is create a bastion host in a public subnet that also has a route to the private subnet.
+To access the instance, you need create a bastion host in a public subnet that also has a route to the private subnet.

 ### NAT Gateways

-If you deploy EC2 instances in a private subnet, you can deploy at NAT gateway so that the instance can connect to the Internet.
+If you deploy EC2 instances in a private subnet, you can deploy a NAT gateway so that the instance can connect to the Internet.
 It's important to remember that such gateways must be deployed to a public subnet.

 In the past, NAT instances were used to route traffic between private subnets and public subnets.
 These instances use a special AMI with the string "amzn-ami-vpc-nat" in the name.
 When deploying these AMIs, you need to disable source/destination checks.

 NAT instances must be maintained just like any EC2 instance.
 NAT gateways, on the other hand, are managed by AWS.

 To create a NAT gateway, go to VPC | NAT gateways and create a NAT gateway.
 Remember that you must choose a public subnet.
 You must also create an elastic IP.
-Afterwards, you need to modify edit the route table used by the EC2 instance in the private subnet.
-Select the route, select Edit routes, and for destination select 0.0.0/0 and target is our NAT gateway.
+Afterwards, you need to modify edit the route table used by the EC2 instance in the private subnet for outbound traffic.
+Select the route, select Edit routes, and for destination select 0.0.0.0/0 and the target is our NAT gateway.

 ### EC2 Instance Lifecycle

 EBS-backed intances have an additional instance state called "stopped".
-You are not stopped for stopped instances.
+You are not charged for stopped instances.

 ![Instance Lifecycle](images/instance_lifecycle.png)